OuroborosGames/On-the-hill/doc/gui_developers_guide.md

 ### 1.1.
 Definitions and naming conventions

-The words 'MUST', 'SHOULD' and 'MAY' mean exactly what you think they mean:
+The words 'MUST', 'SHOULD' and 'MAY' mean exactly what you think
-'required', 'reccommended' and 'optional'.
+mean: 'required', 'reccommended' and 'optional'.

 Some of the in-game objects (events, special actions, buildings) are sometimes described through tabletop metaphors ('cards', 'decks' etc.).
 This is a convention we adopted at a design stage and it doesn't necessarily need to be reflected in your GUI.

 Code examples shown in the following guide contain calls to placeholder functions and methods in placeholder classes, identified by the prefix 'my\_' (e.g.'my_map_rendering_function()').
 Their purpose is purely illustrative and you're supposed to replace them with whatever is appropriate for your GUI.

 2. Starting the game
 ---------------------------------